iterative/dvc.org/content/blog/2022-08-23-bitbucket-CML-runners.md

 1. Provision an EC2 instance on Amazon Web Services (AWS) from a Bitbucket pipeline
 1. Train a machine learning model on the provisioned instance
-1. Push the resulting model to our Bitbucket repository
+1. Open a pull request that adds the resulting model to our Bitbucket repository

 While we could use Bitbucket's own runners for our model training, those have [their